PathologyDataScience/triteia/README.md

 ```

 To do the benchmarks using Docker, use the `benchmark_client.Dockerfile` in the benchmarking directory.
-It is identical to the `client.Dockerfile` in this directory, except it has access to CUDA so it can automatically start and stop Triton with GPUs.
+It is identical to the `client.Dockerfile` in this directory, except it has access to CUDA so it can export GPU metrics and automatically start and stop Triton with GPUs.
 To build it from the git root directory: `docker build -f benchmarking/benchmark_client.Dockerfile . -t triteia:benchmark`